mrzacsmith/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+An event is when something happens, most often onload, mouse clicks, keyboard clicks ... but will involve some kind of interaction ability.

 3. What is an event listener?

+It is a function that listens, await and interacts with the event to accompllish something.

 4. Why would we convert a NodeList into an Array?

+Though a NodeList is an array like object, giving us forEach is is not an array and therefore we might want the additional fucntionaliyt of an array to applied to our NodeList.

 5. What is a component?

+A component is a piece of reuseable code that helps us maintain DRY and can be used in conjuction with out components.

 ### Git Set up